Suppy-IO/ios-sdk/README.md

 UserDefaults.standard.float(forKey:)
 ```

-#### Recommendation
+### Recommendation
 Configuration fetching is not bound to any specific part of your application life-cycle.
-Nevertheless, we suggest that fetchConfiguration is called during AppDelegate's: didFinishLaunchingWithOptions and applicationDidBecomeActive.
+Nevertheless, we suggest that fetchConfiguration is called during AppDelegate's: applicationDidBecomeActive.

 ```swift
 application(_:didFinishLaunchingWithOptions:)